kobotoolbox/kobotoolbox-org-v2/_posts/2021-12-10-building-better-longitudinal-surveys-with-dynamic-data-attachments.md

 Another important use case is **phone surveys**.
-As COVID-19 has restricted more face-to-face interviews, users have been conducting more interviews remotely using KoBoToolbox.
+As COVID-19 has restricted more face-to-face interviews, users have been conducting more interviews remotely using KoboToolbox.
 Setting up a form to register phone survey participants as well as a second form to then collect data from each participant was possible before but now you can dynamically link two projects, meaning you can confirm personal details from the initial intake form before starting the interview.